meshcloud/meshcloud-docs/docs/meshstack.azure.landing-zones.md

 ### Max.
 Auto Upgrade Blueprint Version

 Blueprints are versioned in Azure and can be managed via the Azure Portal.
-To avoid the accidental assignment of new (and possibly faulty) Blueprints there is this `Max.
+To avoid the accidental assignment of new (and possibly faulty) Blueprints, operators can configure the `Max.
 Auto Upgrade Blueprint Version` field.
 If you enter a version identifier here which corresponds to a existing Blueprint version in the Azure portal:

 - Existing projects with this Landing Zone will get their Blueprint updated to this version on the next [replication](./meshcloud.tenant.md)
 - Newly created projects will get the latest Blueprint version assigned (possibly higher then the version configured here)